ServiceCanada/ServiceCanada.github.io/custom-project/search-ui.md

   - Align search pages with new GCWeb template and/or define new GCWeb templates
   - Ensure no section or heading or any element with semantic is added alone/empty on the page
   - Create search template specific styles (.page-type-search), to get rid of overusage of .h3 class for example
-  - Leverage wb core features instead of reinving the wheel, such as for language of page and dates.
-For dates, native JS functions could be leveraged such as: toLocaleDateString
+  - "Leverage wb core features instead of reinving the wheel, such as for language of page and dates.
+For dates, native JS functions could be leveraged such as: toLocaleDateString"
-  - Improve caching of variable that are used multiple times in the script, such as: window.location, then window.location.pathname
+  - "Improve caching of variable that are used multiple times in the script, such as: window.location, then window.location.pathname"
   - Revisit how dates are handled for output formats (need an array of months?)
   - Make IDs configurable for "suggestion", "result-list", "result-link", "query-summary", "pager"
   - Revisit customEvent to potentially be scoped to the search-ui element instead of document